 You can also think of a colon saying, this is what I mean.

-Here are some easy colon examples to help you.
+Here are some examples in a sentence to help you.

-The rules forbid three things in the exam centre: phones, calculators and water bottles.
+The rules forbid three things in the exam center: phones, calculators, and water bottles.

 You know what you have to do: study more.